-If a careless driver injured you while texting or talking on a cell phone, or otherwise not paying attention to the road, the team of experienced car accident attorneys and legal professionals at Stewart J. Guss, Attorney at Law, will work tirelessly on your behalf to win you justice!
+If a careless driver injured you while texting or talking on a cell phone, or otherwise not paying attention to the road, the team of experienced car accident attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, will work tirelessly on your behalf to win you justice!
 You can reach us 24 hours a day, seven days a week, at 800-898-4877, or contact us now by CLICKING HERE.
 We offer a free initial consultation.
 Your rights are too important, so don’t wait—call now!

 Common Causes of Distracted Driving Accidents

 Distracted driving refers to any action that takes your attention away from the task at hand—driving safely with your full attention on the road.
 These days, there are so many different ways that people divert their attention from driving.
 Multi-tasking and sending emails in rush hour or simply looking at your phone for GPS directions can quickly result in a serious car accident.
 Some of the more common causes of distracted driving include: